sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ## Exercise 1: Provisioning Azure VMs running Windows Server

+In this exercise, you will provision Azure VMs running Windows Server using Azure Resource Manager (ARM) templates.
+This will involve creating a resource group and deploying the VM using predefined ARM templates.
+You will also configure the virtual network to support Azure VMs.

-#### Task 1: Create an Azure resource group by using an Azure Resource Manager template
+### Task 1: Create an Azure resource group by using an Azure Resource Manager template

+In this task, you will create an Azure resource group using an ARM template.
+This resource group will be used to organize the resources provisioned in this lab, ensuring a structured approach to managing resources within Azure.

 1. Connect to **SEA-ADM1**, and if needed, sign in as **CONTOSO\Administrator** with a password of **Pa55w.rd**.